-One indispensable, key factor in the food industry's growing use of colorimetry and spectrophotometry is the availability of easy-to-understand and easy-to-adapt color data software for color measurement, color matching, color formulation, and color quality control.
-When correlated with all other food laboratory and quality control data, color can become an integral clinical data component of factors ranging from product appeal to shelf-life to possible spoilage and/or contamination risks.
+One indispensable, key factor in the food industries' growing use of both colorimetry and spectrophotometry is the availability of easy to understand and easy to adapt Color Data Software for color measurement, color matching, color formulation and color quality control.
+When correlated with all other food laboratory and quality control data, color itself can become an integral clinical data component of factors ranging from product appeal to shelf-life to possible spoilage and/or contamination risks.

 Color formulation software and color matching software packages are available with portable and bench-top spectrophotometers for use in laboratory color control systems.
-Color quality control software with sample pass/fail comparison testing and database update functions is a standard component of those systems, and is also an integral

-onboard QC inspection

-function of our Konica Minolta

-portable colorimeters and
+Color quality control software with sample pass/fail comparison testing and database update functions is a standard component of those systems. and is also an integral onboard QC inspection function of our Konica Minolta portable colorimeters and spectrophotometers.

-spectrophotometers.

 The art in the science of integrating color as a food quality component lies in the methodology developed and used by food producers and the food processors.
-In food science, technologies are developed in response to needs vocalized by food industry scientists technologists. and In Konica Minolta's Instrument Systems division, we view our role as being technologically responsive: that is, scientists and technologists foresee color measurement and methodology goals turn, we attempt to create and apply technologies to fulfill those needs.
+In the food sciences. technologies are developed in response to needs enunciated and defined by food industry scientists and technologists.
+At Konica Minolta Sensing, we view our role as being technologically responsive: that is, the food industries' scientists and technologists foresee their color measurement and methodology goals and, in turn, we attempt to create and apply technologies to fulfill their needs.
 Over the last 20 years, we have moved through nearly four generations of technologies.

-The following examples demonstrate the continuing advancement of food color measurement, as well as provide hints as to how this technology may progress in the future.
+The following examples give a view of the continuing advance of food color measurement, as well as hints of where it may go in the 21st Century.